Vaniljbulle/Boxinator/README.md

 ![ghg](https://user-images.githubusercontent.com/95533040/212937892-8ad07571-2b18-40ed-af27-13aad009641f.gif)

 ## Conclusion
 Boxinator is a software that makes it easy to annotate and label 2D data.
-With its integrated image sequence converter and support for importing categories, it is a versatile tool for any 2D annotation project.
+With its integrated image sequence converter and support for importing categories, attributes it is a versatile tool for any 2D annotation project.